lightninglabs/pool/README.md

 your account out before the main expiration period.
 We can close out the account we created above with the following command:
 ```
-🏔 llm accounts close --trader_key=0288096be9917f8ebdfc6eb2701635fe658f4eae1e0274dcce41418b3fb5145732
+🏔 pool accounts close --trader_key=0288096be9917f8ebdfc6eb2701635fe658f4eae1e0274dcce41418b3fb5145732
 ```

 ### Orders

 Now that we have our account set up and funded, it's time to trade some channels!

-There're two types of orders in the current version of the LLM: asks, and bids.
+There're two types of orders in the current version of Pool: asks, and bids.
 You submit an ask when you have some coins that you want to _lease out_ as inbound liquidity for a maximum period of time (expressed in blocks), at a fixed rate compounded per block.
 You submit a bid when you need to acquire inbound liquidity (ability to receive), for a minimum amount of time (again expressed in blocks), paying out a fixed rate that compounds per-block.

-In the alpha version of LLM, a single lump sum premium is paid after order execution.
+In the alpha version of Lightning Pool, a single lump sum premium is paid after order execution.
 In future versions, we plan on introducing "coupon channels" which allow for _streaming interest_ to be paid out.

 One important aspect of the market is that rather than buy/sell satoshis, we use _units_.
 A unit is imply 100,000 satoshis and represents the _smallest_